 Photo by JD Hancock

-It would be nice to say that times sure have changed in the 37 years since then.
-There’ve been nineteen black astronauts in NASA, there’s a black president, a black attorney general and countless other black people have attained positions of power or advanced science.
+It would be nice to say that times sure have changed in the 37 years since.
+There’ve been nineteen black astronauts in NASA, there’s a black president, a black attorney general and countless other black people have attained positions of power or advanced science (it's even fair to say that Neil deGrasse Tyson is a household name).
 But that's science-fact and in Hollywood science-fiction the future remains so white you’ve gotta wear shades.

 Sun Ra The P Funk Mothership Octavia E. Butler